jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### Build and deploy

-On pushing any local changes onto `master`, the action will be triggered and the build will **start**.
+On pushing any local changes onto `main`, the action will be triggered and the build will **start**.

 To watch the progress and see any build errors, check on the build **status** using one of the